BGCG/project1/README.md

 # **Love Edinburgh** #

-Love Edinburgh is a tourist site for Edinburgh which offers information on key events, restaurants and travels advice for visitors to Edinburgh.
+Love Edinburgh is an Edinburgh tourist site which offers information on key events, restaurants and travels advice for visitors to Edinburgh.
 Edinburgh is a popular tourist destination for people around the world with a wealth of restaurant and events choices.
 Love Edinburgh provides the key events and best restaurants to visit in Edinburgh.

 This project is built for the purpose of the milestone project 1 submission for Code Institute full stack software development diploma.